KevSprin/ComControlTemplate/Readme.md

 [Guid("<Generate a Guid somewhere and paste it in here>")]
 ```

-13. Add a property with an "DispId" annotation above:
+13. Add a property with a "DispId" annotation above:
 ```
 [DispId(1)]
 string CustomText { get; set; }